 Nit del Foc or a night of the fire

 The festival ends with a fabulous firework show in the Paseo de la Alameda on March 18.
 All Fallas (ninots) burns all over the city almost at the same time.
 All Valencia is in flames and actually, the weather temperature gets higher at this time.

 Learn everything about Fallas that there is possible to learn.
 Check the information here.

 The view of Las Fallas is so fascinating, you feel a little bit like in hell or in a war zone, because of all fire and explosions.
 Sometimes I didn’t know if it was planned or something bad is happening.
 The whole city went crazy, nobody was working and just celebrated Las Fallas from the heart.

 One view which I saw really represented my whole experience of Las Fallas.
 Father gave a lit up cigarette to a small child to lit the firework up and throw it to the crowd.
-Also, we went to park where children were throwing fireworks to each other and their moms were just watching them and drinking wine.
-It just don’t look safe and everybody go crazy.
+Also, we went to a park where children were throwing fireworks to each other and their moms were just watching them and drinking wine.
+It just doesn’t look safe and everybody goes crazy.

 After Las Fallas I just wanted to sleep, it seemed that I didn’t sleep for 20 days because of all noise.
 The city looked terrible after the celebration, all covered in trash, most of the shops, cafes didn’t work for two more weeks, because they were relaxing or cleaning the mess after the festival.